 Selective Laser Trabeculoplasty (SLT) is a form of laser surgery that is used to lower intraocular pressure in glaucoma.
 It can be used as an initial treatment for glaucoma or when eye drop medications are not lowering the eye pressure enough.
 It works by applying laser energy to the drainage tissue in the eye.
 This starts a biological change in the tissue that results in better drainage of fluid out of the eye which in turn lowers the intraocular pressure.
 It may take 1-3 months for the results to appear.
 The effect of the laser usually lasts 1-5 years.
 The laser may be repeated when the effect has worn off.

-iStent® is indicated for use in conjunction with cataract surgery for the reduction of IOP in adult patients with mild-to-moderate open-angle glaucoma currently treated with ocular hypotensive medication.
+iStent® is indicated for use in conjunction with cataract surgery for the reduction of eye pressure in adult patients with mild-to-moderate open-angle glaucoma currently treated with ocular hypotensive medication.
 Key advantages to using the device during cataract surgery include: